zebhead69/zebhead69/README.md

 👋 Hi!
 I'm Zebhead69!

+In the world of code, there are names that stand out and there are names that lurk in the shadows.
+"Zebhead69" is one such name—an enigma in the digital realm.
+Seeking mastery of algorithms, cryptography, and the untapped potential of the blockchain, Zebhead69 quietly weaves through lines of code like a ghost in the machine.
+They don’t just solve problems; they leave behind a trail of cryptic solutions, waiting to be uncovered by those daring enough to look.

-I'm currently learning Python and super keen to connect with anyone who has tips, resources, or knowledge to share!
+Who is Zebhead69?
+Some say they are a virtuoso in Python, others believe they're a mysterious figure in the cryptocurrency world.
+One thing is certain: when Zebhead69 pushes code, it feels as if the boundaries of possibility are tested or the whole system is going to crash.
+Stay tuned—your next great discovery might just be one commit away. currently learning Python and super keen to connect with anyone who has tips, resources, or knowledge to share!
 If you have any suggestions for great training courses or advice on getting my first job, I'd love to hear from you!
 I’m especially interested in learning how to build practical projects and prepare for job interviews.

 Feel free to reach out if you’ve got any helpful tips or if you're also on the Python learning journey!